 The Longford County Council Climate Action Plan takes into full consideration international and national climate change policy and legislation as well as the most up-to-date knowledge on current levels of climate change and its impacts and projections for the future.
 The Climate Action Plan sets out the evidence-base used to inform on climate action within the jurisdiction of Longford County Council, including climate change risks and emissions baseline profile.
-It outlines the structure, function, and aspirations with respect to climate change of the County Council and also details the climate actions currently underway.
-It outlines the Council's framework for climate action and its Strategic Goals, Objectives, and Actions.
+It outlines the structure, function, and aspirations with respect to climate change of the County Council and also details the climate action and its Strategic Goals, Objectives, and Actions.
 It focuses on Longford County Council's Decarbonisation Zone (DZ), Longford Town and includes the Objectives and Climate Actions tailored specifically to the DZ.
 It sets out the Council's approach to implementing actions and measuring progress.